Salt-Baked Branzino with Olives, Lemon & Herbs

 Take a mediterranean fish like this perfectly fresh branzino for example.
 He screams to be packed with bright mediterranean flavors such as lemon, rosemary, sicilian olives and fresh parsley.
 Doesn’t he look happy?…

 Yes, a mediterranean fish packed with such bright aromas is a marriage made in heaven my friends and I’m sure Peter the Greek won’t disagree with me.
-Everything, from the moment of zen you’ll experience while preparing the fish to the Grand ceremonial of breaking the salt crust in front of your guests, every single little detail that goes into this dish is of orgasmic proportions.
+Everything, from the moment of zen you’ll experience while preparing the fish to the Grand ceremonial of breaking the salt crust in front of your guests, every single little detail that goes into this dish is of gigantic proportions.
 You don’t believe me?
 Try one of those olives after it’s been cooked inside the fish.
-Those things mutate into sex machines, mon’!
-Use at your own risk.

 So is it really salty you ask?
 Well no, it is just right.
 I give it the zen seal of approval.
 Highly recommended.